bhushu1998/Dev-opps/README.md

 40. What is Git?
+Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

+Git is easy to learn and has a tiny footprint with lightning fast performance.
+It outclasses SCM tools like Subversion, CVS, Perforce, and ClearCase with features like cheap local branching, convenient staging areas, and multiple workflows.
+By far, the most widely used modern version control system in the world today is Git.
+Git is a mature, actively maintained open source project originally developed in 2005 by Linus Torvalds, the famous creator of the Linux operating system kernel.
+A staggering number of software projects rely on Git for version control, including commercial projects as well as open source.
+Developers who have worked with Git are well represented in the pool of available software development talent and it works well on a wide range of operating systems and IDEs (Integrated Development Environments).

+Having a distributed architecture, Git is an example of a DVCS (hence Distributed Version Control System).
+Rather than have only one single place for the full version history of the software as is common in once-popular version control systems like CVS or Subversion (also known as SVN), in Git, every developer's working copy of the code is also a repository that can contain the full history of all changes.
+In addition to being distributed, Git has been designed with performance, security and flexibility in mind.

 41. What is the command to write a commit message in Git? git commit -m "Message"

 42. What language is used in Git?
+Mar 22, 2011 - The Git architecture allows different subcommands (add, commit, pull, ...
+Alternatively, the tools that make up the core Git distribution are written in C and (Bourne) shell, ...
+Python, the well-known 'gitk' tool is in Tcl, and the list of language ...
+Perl is used for a few tools still these days like git-send-mail, git-svn, .

 43. What is the difference between git pull and git fetch?
 - In the simplest terms, git pull does a git fetch followed by a git merge.